elixir-europe/infectious-diseases-toolkit/contribute/editorial_board_guide.md

 ## Adding a new event

 Add an event to the landing page by editing the `events.yml` in the `_data` directory in this repository.
-Use following attributes to define an event:
+Use the following attributes to define an event:

 ```yml